Blue Man Group: Music and tours

 A Blue Man Group national tour in 2010 visited various cities in the United States, Canada and Latin America.
 The tour included elements from their then-current theatrical performances, and new elements created for the tour.

 To celebrate their 20th anniversary, the group gave a special performance with Dave Matthews at the Astor Place Theatre in New York City, collaborating on the song "Sing Along."

 To celebrate Blue Man Group's 25th anniversary, a global tour began in Singapore in March 2016.
 It continued through Asia and Oceania in 2016 and opened for the first time in South Africa in February 2017.
 It was announced that the tour will continue on to Abu Dhabi and Switzerland later in 2017.

 In April 2016, Blue Man Group released Three, their third studio album.
 Building on the group's previous albums, Three draws inspiration from the group's 25-year history.

 In May 2017, Blue Man Group collaborated with the YouTube channel The Slow Mo Guys for a video of several objects being destroyed with bowling balls, including busts of the Blue Men.
-A Blue Man "signed" Gavin Free's lab coat (the cleaner of the hosts') by wiping his head on the right shoulder.
+A Blue Man "autographed" Gavin Free's lab coat (the cleaner of the hosts') by wiping his head on the right shoulder.

-On April 27, 2019, Blue Man group gave a special performance at the Orange County Convention Center in Orlando, Florida, during the Grand Opening Session of DECA's International Career Development Conference.
+On April 27, 2019, Blue Man Group gave a special performance at the Orange County Convention Center in Orlando, Florida, during the Grand Opening Session of DECA's International Career Development Conference.

-In February 2021, it was revealed that Blue Man Group had collaborated with American pop band AJR on a song called "Ordinaryish People", included on their album OK Orchestra released on March 26, 2021.
+In February 2021, it was revealed that Blue Man Group had collaborated with American pop band AJR on the song "Ordinaryish People", included on their album OK Orchestra (2021).
 A music video featuring Blue Man Group was released on February 9, 2022.

+In April 2024, Blue Man collaborated with Canadian musician Andrew Huang on a song called "Desert Portal".
+They released joint videos on their YouTube channels: the former's of the song's music video, which depicts the group and Huang discovering a sound-activated tent that transports them to a desert, and the latter's of the music video's behind the scenes.

+On August 16, 2024, Blue Man Group collaborated with the YouTube channel Drumeo for a video, alongside their musical director, Josh Matthews.
+They are introduced to a song by My Chemical Romance called Welcome to the Black Parade.
+They listen to the song in its entirety without a drum track, and then are tasked with creating their own drum part and performing it on video.
+After their performance, the song is then revealed in its original form with the drum track included and the group's reaction is recorded.